dwf/rescued-scipy-wiki/NumPyProConPage.rst

 * no built-in symbolic manipulation (`SymPy <http://code.google.com/p/sympy/>`_ is coming along nicely though.)

 Some of these deficiencies are expected to be remedied by packages now in development.
-See PyLabAwaits_
+See PyLabAwaits

-[:NumPyTestimony_: User testimony] on comparing the MatLab/PyLab comparison.
+[:NumPyTestimony: User testimony] on comparing the MatLab/PyLab comparison.

-See also NumPyProConDiscussion_ for a more free-form page.
+See also NumPyProConDiscussion for a more free-form page.

 .. ############################################################################